bbauska/JS-Animated-Slideshow-JavaScript/README.md

 }
 </pre>

-The message moves across the screen, one pixel at a time.
-Once the top property is &quot;100px&quot; and the left property is &quot;200px&quot;, the function stops.
+<p>The message moves across the screen, one pixel at a time.
+Once the top
+property is &quot;100px&quot; and the left property is &quot;200px&quot;, the function stops.
 That's animation.
 It's pretty pointless, but it's animation nonetheless.
-We will be applying the same principles to something much more useful later in this chapter.
+We will be applying the same principles to something much more useful later in this chapter.</p>

 <h4>Abstraction</h4>

-As it stands, the <span>moveMessage</span> function accomplishes a very specific task.
+<p>As it stands, the <span>moveMessage</span> function accomplishes a very specific
+task.
 It moves a specific element to a specific place, pausing for a specific amount of time between movements.
-All of that information is hard-coded into the function:
+All of that information is hard-coded into the function:</p>

 <pre>
 function moveMessage() {